anubhavbagri/ACD-2022/README.md

 ### Lab 2

 2. Write a program to count the number of vowels and consonants in a given string.
-3. Write a program to check whether the entered string is a keyword or not.
+3. Write a program to check whether the entered string has a keyword or not.
 If so, then count number of keywords.

 ### Lab 3